ADORSYS-GIS/wazuh-agent/Agent Enrollment/linux-agent.md

    <img src="/Agent Enrollment/images/linux/Screenshot from 2024-12-20 08-29-08.png" width="400" height="300">

    - **iii.
-Token generation:** After a successful authentication a token will be generated.
+Token generation:** After a successful authentication, a token will be generated.
+Copy the token and return to the command line.

    <img src="/Agent Enrollment/images/linux/Screenshot from 2024-12-20 08-28-45.png" width="400" height="300">

   #### 3. Complete the Enrollment
-   Return to the command line and complete the enrollment process using the generated token.
+   Return to the command line, paste the token, and follow the prompts to complete the enrollment process.

    <img src="/Agent Enrollment/images/linux/Screenshot from 2024-12-20 08-30-06.png" width="600" height="250">

   #### 4. Reboot your Device